Jathusan08/Sign-up-Form/README.md

 ## Introduction

 Welcome to the Sign-up Form project, part of the Intermediate HTML and CSS Course.
-This project provides an opportunity for you to apply the knowledge gained from recent lessons by creating a sign-up form for an imaginary service.
+This project provides an opportunity for me to apply the knowledge gained from recent lessons by creating a sign-up form for an imaginary service.

 Sign-up Form project created with HTML, CSS and Javascript.